Tips on Literature Surveys

 - If you can't find a paper online, try the library, other students,

 your advisor or outside reader.
-(For example, I have most volumes of
+(For example, I have many of the

 the Machine Learning Journal in my office.
 Also, as a AAAI member, I have